The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Conclusions

-In this paper for the interpolated function $Y(x)$ and the interpolated sequence $Y_s$ given in Table (\ref{eq:Ylistad}), we set up the Pad\'e interpolation problem on the additive gird, related to the $d$-Painlev\'e equations of type $E_7^{(1)}$, $E_6^{(1)}$, $D_4^{(1)}$ and $A_3^{(1)}$.
-Then for the time evolution $T$ given in Table (\ref{eq:Tlistad}), we set up another Pad\'e interpolation problem on the additive gird.
-By solving these problems, we derived the evolution equations, the Lax pairs of scalar type and the determinant formulae of the special solutions for the corresponding $d$-Painlev\'e equations.
-The detailed results were given in Section \ref{sec:detail results}.
+In this paper for the interpolated function $Y(x)$ and the interpolated sequence $Y_s$ given in Table \ref{tb:Ylistad} of Section \ref{subsec:itema}, we set up the Pad\'e interpolation problem on the additive gird, related to the $d$-Painlev\'e equations of type $E_7^{(1)}$, $E_6^{(1)}$, $D_4^{(1)}$ and $A_3^{(1)}$.
+Then for the time evolution $T$ given in Table \ref{tb:Tlistad} of Section \ref{subsec:itema}, we set up another Pad\'e interpolation problem on the additive gird.
+By choosing these suitable problems, we derived the evolution equations, the Lax pairs of scalar type and the determinant formulae of the special solutions for the corresponding $d$-Painlev\'e equations.
+The main results were given in Section \ref{sec:main results}.